omoinjm/cheat-sheets/linux/nginx.md

    4. Allow the firewall to flow through the ssh port

       ```bash
+      # Allow access on port 22
+      ufw allow 22

+      # Allow incoming TCP connections on port 22 from IP address {ip-address}
+      sudo ufw allow from {ip-address} to any port 22 proto tcp

       # Enable firewall to make sure hackers don't access our server via other ports
       ufw allow OpenSSH